-- d) facilitate communication between both parents and assist with developing strategies to improve communication over time. - e) facilitate discussions about parenting styles and discipline, to establish appropriate consistency balanced with tolerance and understanding of reasonable differences. - f) assist as needed with periodic variations from the regular parenting schedule and with determination of schedules when the regular schedule doesn't apply. - facilitate discussions associated with extracurricular activities and assist with developing strategies for collaboratively selecting, registering, and participating in various activities. - h) ensure that agreements are adhered to and that commitments are fulfilled. - coordinate the involvement of other professionals, such as individual therapists and specialists, to ensure that each has the relevant information required to contribute in a coordinated fashion to the achievement of the objectives.
+- d) facilitate communication between both parents and assist with developing strategies to improve communication over time. - e) facilitate discussions about parenting styles and discipline, to establish appropriate consistency balanced with tolerance and understanding of reasonable differences. - f) assist as needed with periodic variations from the regular parenting schedule and with determination of schedules when the regular schedule doesn't apply. - g) facilitate discussions associated with extracurricular activities and assist with developing strategies for collaboratively selecting, registering, and participating in various activities. - h) facilitate discussions associated with child care, education, and medical matters.
+Note that in general, parents will be expected to not impede the provision of standard services such as chiropractic care, physiotherapy, massage therapy, speech therapy, OT (Occupational Therapy), dental, orthodontic, medical doctor, and mental health services. - i) ensure that agreements are adhered to and that commitments are fulfilled. - j) coordinate the involvement of other professionals, such as individual therapists and specialists, to ensure that each has the relevant information required to contribute in a coordinated fashion to the achievement of the objectives.